shreyashinilay/Inventory_Management/README.md

   - **Software Package Table**: Manages software installed across various equipment.
   - **History Card Table**: Logs failure and rectification information for each equipment.

 This **Inventory Management System** offers a robust, secure, and user-friendly solution for managing equipment and software packages.
-Its offline operation ensures heightened security, while the streamlined interface helps administrators efficiently manage inventory without relying on external connections.
+Its offline operation ensures heightened security, while the streamlined interface and integration with a **query parsing and chatbot repository** enhance user experience by allowing intelligent interactions and queries.